quantummaid/quantummaid-opensource-parent/README.md

 }
 ```

-## Releasing a version to maven central
+## Releasing a version to Maven Central
-The problem with releasing to maven central using a CI/CD pipeline is complicated, since both, the nexus staging account
+The problem with releasing to Maven Central using a CI/CD pipeline is complicated, since both, the nexus staging account
 and the gpg key must be kept private.
-If a very bad person gains access to one or both of these credentials users of
+If an attacker gains access to one or both of these credentials users of
-our open source products are in grave danger (https://youtu.be/ES9hWkn_WBA?t=27m29s).
+our open source products are in grave danger (<https://youtu.be/ES9hWkn_WBA?t=27m29s>).
 A bitbucket pipeline can output
 secure environmental variables with some neat tricks.
 Since we would need to store both valuable credentials as such,
-that operation can only be done manually outside the bitbucket cloud environment:
+that operation can only be done manually outside the GitHub cloud environment:

 * Ensure the gpg private key with the id `0xACB977BA5C6D5C6E` installed in the gpg key store.
 * Ensure the maven settings.xml file contains the following section: